bookwyrm-social/bookwyrm/README.md

 The UI is all django templates because I tried to install jinja2 and couldn't get it working so I gave up.
 It'd be nice to have jinja2 for macros, so maybe I'll try again some day.
 You can replace it with a complex javascript framework over my ~dead body~ mild objections.

+## Thoughts and considerations

+### What even are books
+The most complex part of this is knowing what books are which and who authors are.
+Right now I'm only using openlibrary.org as a single, canonical source of truth for books, works, and authors.
+But it may be that user should be able to import books that aren't in openlibrary, which, that's hard.
+So there's room to wonder if the openlibrary work key is indeed how a work should be identified.

+The key needs to be universal (or at least universally comprehensible) across all fedireads servers, which is why I'm using an external identifier controlled by someone else.